 - If you have a large flock of chickens, you do not need to check every single bird.
 Observe the flock interacting as a whole, and choose several chickens to inspect carefully.
 The signs they show are more than likely indicative of the overall health of the flock.

 The bottom line is that doing a proper health check on your chickens takes time and energy.
 You need to do it regularly, and you need to do it carefully.
+If you catch health issues early you may be able to deal with them simply, before they get too serious.

 If you find that some of your flock is unhealthy, pinpoint the cause of the problem, and work hard to implement a solution.

 If your flock is healthy, congratulations!
-Keep being vigilant and take good care of your chickens.
+Keep being vigilant and take good care of your chickens!

 3 Common Mistakes Every Chicken Farmer Must Avoid